Example workflow with tidypopgen

 Barplot of individuals coloured by predicted ancestry proportion (Q) from each of K ancestral sources

-In the analysis above, through snmf(), we ran 3 repetitions for each value of K.
+In the analysis above, through gt_snmf(), we ran 1 repetition for K values 1 to 10.

 To exemplify how q_matrix() can read directly from output folders, we can write the outputs to a temporary file: